-Matt Winick had a complicated system that assigns a point value to each date or series of dates a team makes available.
-The point system rewards a team for making several consecutive dates available instead of insisting on a particular date.
-Each time team must amass at least 50 points.
-Generally, teams play 3.5 games in a week and those 82 games take roughly 165 days through the end of regular season.
+Matt Winick had a complicated system that assigned a point value, to each date or series of dates which the franchises made available.
+The point system rewarded a team for making several consecutive dates available instead of insisting on a particular date.
+Each time team must have at least 50 points.
+Generally, teams were playing 3.5 games in a week and 82 games took roughly 165 days through the end of regular season.

 Each team has to play: